ASAS-Labs/connected-robots/README.md

-# earsconn-iros2025
+# ears-conn.com
-Static website for EARS CONN Workshop on IROS 2025
+Repo for maintaining the website for EARS-CONN Workshop
+- Submitted to IROS 2025
+- Preparing for ICRA 2026